jvelazquez4/H335_Project_TFTLCD/Adafruit_TFTLCD_Library/README.md

 This now includes functionality for the Arduino Nano 33 BLE Sense.
 Some things to be noted:

   * The examples included in this library will not be functional as they are currently.
-Please edit them according to the notes in the Main READ.ME File as well as according to the examples in MAIN.
+Please edit them according to the notes in the Main README File as well as according to the examples in MAIN.

 This is a library for our Adafruit 16-channel PWM & Servo driver, shield or FeatherWing